 - to structure the company’s activities to let you benefit in a way that’s not intended by the scheme

 - for a reciprocal agreement where the company’s owner invests back in your company to also gain tax relief

 The loan or debt must not be secured on any assets and, if interest is charged, this must be at a reasonable commercial rate.
-There must be an arrangement for any part of the loan to be repaid within 3 years of the investment.
+There must not be an arrangement for any part of the loan to be repaid within 3 years of the investment.

 If the investment involves several payments then each investment begins when you pay each amount to the social enterprise.

-When you can sell your investment
+When you can sell your investment and get tax relief

-You need to keep your whole investment in a company that qualifies for EIS, SEIS and SITR for 3 years to claim the full tax reliefs available.
+You need to keep your whole investment in a company that qualifies for EIS, SEIS and SITR for at least 3 years to claim the full tax reliefs available.
 You will lose tax relief if during this time:

 - you develop a connection with the company

-You must keep your whole investment in a VCT for 5 years, and if it stops qualifying in this time you’ll lose relief.
-But you won’t lose relief if you gain a connection with the company.
+You must keep your whole investment in a VCT for 5 years.
+If any of the shares stop qualifying in this time, you’ll lose the Income Tax relief on those shares.

 How to claim relief